KFC Turnhout: History

 The next seasons, Turnhout played in the second division, until it was relegated in 1977 to the third division, where they would stay until 1990.
 In 1991, the 25-year top scorer of the club and second division, Luc De Rijck, suffered a heart attack while visiting the club's physician.
 It became apparent later that the doctor had applied blood doping to the player, but because of a wrongful connection in the machinery, an air embolism developed in the player's body.
 The doctor later faced a criminal conviction.

 During the 1990s, the club came close on several occasions to win promotion again to the first division, but failed each time in the play-offs.
 After financial problems, the club degraded to the fourth division, and the club's old ground, the Villapark, had to be sold.
-New management took over the club, and the club was renamed to K.V.
-Turnhout.
-In 2007, the club was sold to the Wadi Degla company of Egypt, which also owns Lierse S.K.
-During the 2009–10 season, both Turnhout and Lierse played in the second division, therefore Wadi Degla suspended sponsorship of Turnhout for a year.
+New management took over the club, and the club was renamed to KV Turnhout.
+In 2007, the club was sold to the Wadi Degla company of Egypt, which also owns Lierse SK During the 2009–10 season, both Turnhout and Lierse played in the second division, therefore Wadi Degla suspended sponsorship of Turnhout for a year.